 - 1. Address the safety and security of potential victims and others; - 2.
 Provide support and assistance to any victim; - 3.
-Restore the workplace to a violence free environment;
+Restore the Workplace to a violence-free environment; - Inform staff who are victims of Workplace Violence or Domestic Violence affecting the Workplace they may use paid leave or authorized leave without pay under Chapter 357-31 WAC; - 5.
+In coordination with the HR Unit, provide information to staff who are victims or perpetrators of Domestic Violence about breaking the cycle of violence, including referrals to local assistance and resources and the EAP.

-- 4. Inform staff who are victims of workplace violence or domestic violence affecting the workplace they may use paid leave or authorized leave without pay under Chapter 357-31 WAC. - 5.
-Provide information to staff who are victims or perpetrators of domestic violence about breaking the cycle of violence, including referrals to local assistance and resources, the Human Resources Unit, and the Department of Enterprise Services (DES) Employee Assistance Program (EAP).
+WSCJTC will keep confidential all health information from health care providers, health plans, and other covered entities under the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) and state Health Care Information Access and Disclosure Act in Chapter 70.02 RCW.
+To the extent allowed by law, WSCJTC will keep confidential requests for information or assistance by victims or perpetrators of Domestic Violence including when a staff member has provided a statement.

-WSCJTC will keep confidential all health information from health care providers, health plans and other covered entities under the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) and state Health Care Information Access and Disclosure Act in Chapter 70.02 RCW.
-To the extent allowed by law, WSCJTC will keep confidential requests for information or assistance by victims or perpetrators of domestic violence including when a staff member has provided a statement.
+- G. Action will be taken against perpetrators of Domestic Violence. - 1.
+Supervisors or managers will immediately contact appropriate law enforcement personnel to deal with perpetrators of Domestic Violence or Violent Behavior toward any staff, student, contractor, volunteer, or stakeholder in our Workplace, or while conducting state business. - 2.
+Supervisors or managers will honor civil orders of protection and, when appropriate, participate in court proceedings in obtaining protection orders on behalf of the staff member. - H. Staff who are perpetrators of Domestic Violence may be subject to corrective or disciplinary action.
+Corrective or disciplinary action up to and including termination, may be taken against staff who are arrested and convicted or issued a permanent injunction as a result of Domestic Violence. - I. Training and information will be provided regarding Domestic Violence.

-- G. Action will be taken against perpetrators of domestic violence. - Supervisors or managers will immediately contact appropriate law enforcement personnel to deal with perpetrators of domestic violence or violent behavior toward any staff, student, or stakeholder in our workplace, or while conducting state business. - 2.
-Supervisors or managers will honor civil orders of protection and, when appropriate, participate in court proceedings in obtaining protection orders on behalf of the staff member. - H. Staff who are perpetrators of domestic violence may be subject to corrective or disciplinary action.
-Corrective or disciplinary action up to and including termination, may be taken against staff who are arrested and convicted or issued a permanent injunction as a result of domestic violence. - I. Training and information will be provided regarding domestic violence. - 1.
-Training on workplace violence and domestic violence awareness and the agency's policies and procedures covering this issue will be provided to all staff by Human Resources.
-The training is updated by the Department of Enterprise Services often and includes: - What workplace violence and domestic violence are; - · What resources are available to victims and perpetrators; and - What a staff member can do if the staff member believes a co-worker is a victim or perpetrator of workplace and/or domestic violence.
+- 1. Training on Workplace Violence and Domestic Violence awareness are required upon hire.
+The training is updated by the Department of Enterprise Services and includes: - What Workplace Violence and Domestic Violence are; - What resources are available to victims and perpetrators; and - What staff can do if they believe a co-worker is a victim or perpetrator of Workplace and/or Domestic Violence. - 2.
+All employees are required to review this policy annually.